PhobGCC/PhobGCC-doc/For_Makers/Board_Fixes.md

 ## L-trigger JST Interference

-The placement of the L trigger holes is too high and interferes with the L trigger guard.
+The placement of the L trigger holes on PhobGCC 2.0.2 is too high and interferes with the L trigger guard.
 There are 3 fixes that resolve the issue

 Temporarily - Simply remove the left trigger guards

 Take out the two black screws holding it in place and remove it.
-This is temporary-only because the trigger guard is important to trigger stability.
+This is temporary-only because the trigger guard is important to trigger stability and this can result in damage to the shell.

 Filing - File down the trigger guard at the bottom of the left screw post so that it is flush with the hole as shown below.
 You only need to remove 0.25mm of material